soggydog-games/first-game/README.md

 ## 🐶 About

 This is my first game as Soggy Dog.
-It's small, it's pixel art, and it's a little chaotic.
+It will be a fan game for the YouTuber JeromeASF.
+It will feature him and the rest of the buddies (and mods in the future) as playable characters.
+It will be buddy vs. buddy in fast-paced platformer fighter.
+May the best buddy win.

 **Genre:** PVP Platformer
 **Engine:** Unity